Deep multi-modal aggregation network for MR image reconstruction with auxiliary modality: Introduction

-Reconstructing images from undersampled $k$-space measurements is a standard method to accelerate MR imaging.
-However, obtained a basic reconstruction of zero-filled $k$-space data often exhibit aliasing artifacts (shown in~\figref{T1T2}~(c)), making them inappropriate for clinical diagnosis~\cite{moratal2008k,hu2020brain}.
+Magnetic resonance (MR) imaging is a widespread scanning technique for musculoskeletal, neurological, and oncological diseases\cite{kaittanis2014environment,evans2020non}.
+The raw data obtained by the scanner is complex-valued data, collected in $k$-space and transferred to the image domain by inverse 2D Fourier transform\cite{moratal2008k}.
+However, the physical nature of the MR data acquisition process makes the scanning time up to tens of minutes long, causing uncomfortable examination experiences and high health care costs\cite{Caliva2022}.
+Therefore, accelerated MR imaging is a major ongoing research goal towards improving the patient experience.
+The acceleration of MR imaging can be addressed by prospective or retrospective techniques\cite{liu2021learning,heijman2007comparison,kober2012prospective}.
+The former uses optical tracking of a target marker placed on the head or images continuously reacquired from a dedicated navigator scan for real-time motion prediction\cite{zaitsev2006magnetic,maclaren2013prospective,qin2009prospective}.
+This technology requires additional hardware material support, resulting in expensive economic consumption.
+The latter can be either acquisition-based or software-based.
+For example, the classic acquisition-based method is PROPELLER\cite{dogdas2010motion}, which uses self-navigation technology to repeatedly cover the $k$-space with concentric blades rotating at different angles.
+However, because of the specific navigator sequence, this strategy can increase acquisition time and limit imaging parameters, \ie, repetition/echo/inversion time\cite{liu2021learning}.
+The software-based method reconstructs images from under-sampled $k$-space measurements to achieve fast MR imaging without modifying sequence installation markers and constrained acquisition parameters.
+This is an economical, quick, and easy-to-implement post-processing approach.
+However, obtaining a basic reconstruction of zero-filled $k$-space data often exhibit aliasing artifacts, making them inappropriate for clinical diagnosis\cite{moratal2008k,hu2020brain}.
 Therefore, how to reduce these artifacts and recover high-fidelity images from the insufficient $k$-space measurements becomes the goal of MR image reconstruction systems.
-Relying on the inherently redundant in $k$-space~\cite{xiang2017deep}, compressed sensing (CS) and parallel imaging have made significant progress in MR image reconstruction~\cite{lin2018efficient,2017Sparsity,4,lustig2007sparse,pruessmann1999sense,griswold2002generalized}.
-CS-based methods can accelerate the acquisition of MR images by taking fewer samples than traditional signal processing methods.
-Further, by incorporating additional prior knowledge of the image, CS can solve the aliasing artifacts by violating the Shannon-Nyquist sampling theorem~\cite{wu2019compressing}.
-However, CS-based methods for MR image reconstruction require significant time for iterative minimization, resulting in difficulty in near-real-time MR image scenarios, \eg, cardio-MR and functional-MR imaging~\cite{yu2017deep}.
-Parallel imaging reconstructs the images from multi-channel aliased images using the coil sensitivity profiles through multiple-channels, but it will cause artifacts if the in-plane acceleration rate is higher than 2~\cite{hutchinson1988fast}.
+Relying on the inherently redundant in $k$-space\cite{xiang2017deep}, compressed sensing (CS) and parallel imaging have made significant progress in MR image reconstruction\cite{lustig2007sparse,pruessmann1999sense,griswold2002generalized}.
+However, CS-based methods for MR image reconstruction require significant time for iterative minimization, resulting in difficulty in near-real-time MR image scenarios, \eg, cardio-MR and functional-MR imaging\cite{yu2017deep}.
+Parallel imaging reconstructs the images from multi-channel aliased images using the coil sensitivity profiles through multiple-channels, but it will cause artifacts if the in-plane acceleration rate is higher than 2\cite{hutchinson1988fast}.